wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

   ADDR_REG_MAX_RT   60 secs  Max Addr Registration Request timeout value ADDR_REG_MAX_RC   5        Max Request retry attempts
 ~~~~~
-For each IA Address option in the ADDR-REG-NOTIFICATION message
-for which the server does not accept its associated registration
-request, the server adds an IA Address option with the associated
-IPv6 address, and includes a Status Code option with the value
-RegistrationDenied (TBA2) in the IA Address option.
-No other options
-are included in the IA Address option.
+For each IA Address option in the ADDR-REG-NOTIFICATION message for which the server does not accept its associated registration request, the server adds an IA Address option with the associated IPv6 address, and includes a Status Code option with the value RegistrationDenied (TBA2) in the IA Address option.
+No other options are included in the IA Address option.

-Upon receiving a RegistrationDenied error status code, the client MAY
-also resend the message following normal retransmission routines
-defined in [RFC3315] with above parameters.
-The client MUST wait out
-the retransmission time before retrying.
+Upon receiving a RegistrationDenied error status code, the client MAY also resend the message following normal retransmission routines defined in [RFC3315] with above parameters.
+The client MUST wait out the retransmission time before retrying.

 # Security Considerations

-An attacker may attempt to register large number of addresses in quick succession in order to overwhelm the address registration server and / or fill up log files.
+An attacker may attempt to register a large number of addresses in quick succession in order to overwhelm the address registration server and / or fill up log files.
 These attacks may be mitigated by using generic DHCPv6 protection such as the AUTH option [RFC3315].

 One of the primary use-cases for the mechanism described in this document is to identify which device is infected with malware (or is otherwise doing bad things) so that it can be blocked from accessing the network.
 As the device itself is responsible for informing the DHCPv6 server that it is using an address, malware (or a malicious client) can simply not send the ADDR-REG-NOTIFICATION message.
-This is an informational, optional mechanism, and is designed to aid in debugging - it is not a strong security access mechanism.
+This is an informational, optional mechanism, and is designed to aid in debugging.
+It is not intended to be a strong security access mechanism.

 # IANA Considerations